Photo: Ponant - Nath Michel

-Set sail aboard Le Laperouse for a 10-day cruise from Dunedin to Auckland.
+Set sail aboard Le Laperouse for a 10-day cruise from Auckland to Dunedin.

-As you make your way up the East Coast, you will be able to explore the many treasures of the Hawkes Bay and Bay of Plenty.
-Volcanoes, hot springs, geysers, rivers and gorges, and lakes that range in colour from deep blue to orange-tinged.
+From Whakatane, you will be able to explore many treasures: volcanoes, hot springs, geysers, rivers and gorges, and lakes that range in colour from deep blue to orange-tinged.

 Your 9 night cruise includes:

 - 9 night luxury cruise aboard Ponant’s Le Laperouse

 - All meals

 - Open bar: from the moment your step onboard and throughout your cruise, a wide selection of drinks (mineral water, soft drinks, wine, beer, Charles Heidsieck champagne, spirits, coffee and tea) are served on request and at any time of the day.
 Certain top-shelf premium alcoholic beverages are not included in the open bar.

 - Free Wi-Fi internet access 24 hours a day